damiensedgwick/agentic-fizzbuzz/README.md

 # Agentic FizzBuzz

-A distributed, agent-based FizzBuzz implementation where each microservice operates as an autonomous agent with specialized capabilities.
+A distributed, agent-based FizzBuzz implementation where each microservice operates as an autonomous agent with specialised capabilities.

 ## Architecture